-Topics Type of Action Budgets (EUR million) 2022 Expected EU contribution per project (EUR million) 192 Number of projects expected to be funded Opening: 06 Oct 2021 Deadline(s): 01 Feb 2022 (First Stage), 06 Sep 2022 (Second Stage) HORIZON-HLTH-2022-TOOL-12-01-two- stage RIA 60.00 193 Around 6.00 10 Overall indicative budget 60.00 General conditions relating to this call Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General
+Topics Type Budgets Expected Number of (EUR EU of Action million) contribution projects expected per project 2022 (EUR to be million)209 funded Opening: 06 Oct 2021 Deadline(s): 01 Feb 2022 (First Stage), 06 Sep 2022 (Second Stage) HORIZON-HLTH-2022-TOOL-12-01-two-RIA 60.00 Around 10 210 6.00 stage Overall indicative budget 60.00

+General conditions relating to this call Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General Annex B.

 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.
-The Director-General responsible may delay the deadline(s) by up to two months.
-All deadlines are at 17.00.00 Brussels local time.

 The budget amounts are subject to the availability of the appropriations provided for in the general budget of the Union for years 2021 and 2022.